 1. Fruits

 Fruits are naturally sweet and come from plants.
-They are often eaten raw and are a vital part of a healthy diet.
+People often eat them raw, and they provide an important part of a healthy diet.
 Some common fruits include:

 2. Vegetables

 Vegetables are essential for a balanced diet, providing nutrients and fiber.
-They can be eaten raw or cooked and are often used in salads, soups, and side dishes.
+People can eat them raw or cooked, and they often add them to salads, soups, and side dishes.
 Examples include:

-• Carrot: A root vegetable that is often eaten raw in salads or cooked in stews and soups.
+Carrot: People often eat this root vegetable raw in salads or cook it in stews and soups.
 Carrots are rich in vitamin A.

-• Broccoli: A green vegetable that can be steamed, sautéed, or added to casseroles.
+Broccoli: A green vegetable that can be steamed, sautรฉed, or added to casseroles.
 It is high in vitamins C and K.

 3. Grains and Bread

-Grains are the seeds of grasses and are used to make products like bread, pasta, and cereal.
+Farmers grow grains as the seeds of grasses, and manufacturers use them to make products such as bread, pasta, and cereal.
 Bread is a staple food in many cultures.
 Some common examples include:

-• Rice: A staple grain in many diets around the world, rice is versatile and can be served as a side dish or the main component of a meal.
+Rice: People around the world eat rice as a staple grain and serve it either as a side dish or as the main part of a meal.

 4. Dairy Products